 Please note that I will be on a one-year leave from my position starting August 2017.
 During this time, I will not be responding to service requests (e.g., reviewing or program committee requests) and will be largely inaccessible electronically.
 I look forward to resuming academic activities in Fall 2018.

-I am an assistant professor in the McGill School of Information.
+I am an associate professor in the McGill School of Information and Canada Research Chair in Inclusive Social Computing.
 My research explores the ways in which technology can be employed to meet human needs and enable older individuals to overcome everyday challenges and obstacles.

 The overarching goal of my work is to design and build new technologies that enable older adults to engage with the world and each other.
 To support this longterm goal and make these technologies possible, I also examine and address core accessibility issues.
 I focus on older adults because they form a diverse demographic leading to rich opportunities for exploring the ways that human abilities and disabilities impact our interactions with technology.
 Beyond my core focus of aging and accessibility, I am interested in human perception, adaptive interfaces, mobile devices, and ubiquitous computing.